List of Brigade of Gurkhas recipients of the Victoria Cross

 In 1950, when India became a republic, Gurkhas serving in the Gurkha regiments of the Indian Army lost their eligibility for the Victoria Cross and they are now covered under the Indian honours system.
 Under this system the Param Vir Chakra (PVC), which is India's highest military decoration for valour, is considered to be equivalent to the Victoria Cross.
 As such only those serving in the Gurkha units of the British Army remain eligible for the Victoria Cross.

 Two George Cross (GC) medals have been awarded to Gurkha soldiers for acts of bravery displayed not in combat.
-The George Cross (GC) is the highest award bestowed by the British government for non-operational gallantry or gallantry not in the presence of an enemy.
+The GC is the highest award bestowed by the British government for non-operational gallantry or gallantry not in the presence of an enemy.
 In the UK honours system, the George Cross is equal in stature to the Victoria Cross.
 This has been the case since the introduction of the George Cross in 1940.
+The two Gurkha recipients of the George Cross or its erstwhile equivalent the Empire Gallantry Medal (EGM) are Nandlal Thapa and Chitrabahadur Gurung.
+Both were awarded the Empire Gallantry Medal for their gallantry in the rescue operations following the 1935 Quetta Earthquake.
+When the George Cross was created in 1940, recipients of the EGM could exchange their EGMs for the GC.
+Thapa did that, but Gurung could not, since the latter died in 1939.